 Another of our most popular evenings are the Assignment nights.
-Here you have 6 weeks to prepare up to 6 photos that answer 2 photographic challenges.
+Here you have 6 weeks to prepare up to 6 digital images that answer 2 photographic challenges.

 The subjects for the Assignment Nights are set by our chairman Andy Hyde, who aims to provide one subject which is relatively straight-forward, and a second which is much more challenging.
 It’s entirely up to the members whether they choose to tackle both subjects or just one.